FC Knyazha Shchaslyve: Knyazha Shchaslyve

-Reserves and the Academy
+Reserves and academy

-Knyazha-2

-Knyazha-2 was the reserve or 2nd squad of the Ukrainian Football club FC Knyazha Schaslyve.

-After the winter break before the resumption of competition in March 2009 the administration of FC Knyazha Schaslyve removed both the main club from Persha Liha and its reserve team Knyazha-2 from the Druha Liha.
+Knyazha-2 was the reserve squad of Knyazha Schaslyve.
+In March 2009, the administration of Knyazha Schaslyve removed both the main club from Persha Liha and its reserve team from the Druha Liha.

-Knyazha-2 entered the professional leagues for the first time in 2008 after the successes and improvement the senior team had in the previous season.
-The club decided to enter the club into the Druha Liha to give their players more exposure to higher quality competition.
+Knyazha-2 entered the professional leagues for the first time in 2008.
+The club decided to enter the Ukrainian Second League.
 Knyazha-2 had been competing in the Kyiv Oblast competition.